saurabharch/reelcool/readme.md

 Reel Cool is an in-browser video editor.
 We set out to make a video editing tool that would be fun to use and wouldn't require a powerful computer to run.
 Visit us at [www.reelcool.co](www.reelcool.co) to try it out!

 # Browser compatibility
-Reel Cool uses the the [MediaSource Web API](https://developer.mozilla.org/en-US/docs/Web/API/MediaSource) to read buffers directly into the video elements.
+Reel Cool uses the [MediaSource Web API](https://developer.mozilla.org/en-US/docs/Web/API/MediaSource) to read buffers directly into the video elements.
 To view and edit videos, you'll need to use a browser that supports MediaSources.

 On the desktop, the MediaSource API is supported in Chrome v23+ by default.
 Firefox v25+ also supports MediaSource, but the user has to switch it on first.
 IE v11+ supports MediaSource on Windows v8+.